 South Plains College strives to accommodate the individual needs of all students in order to enhance their opportunities for success in the context of a comprehensive community college setting.
 It is the policy of South Plains College to offer all educational and employment opportunities without regard to race, color, national origin, religion, gender, disability or age.
-In addition, this instructor will not tolerate remarks nor gestures that can be construed to be sexist, racist, heterosexist or in any way disparaging to another person in this classroom.
-Students who exhibit such behavior will be dropped from the class with a semester grade of "F" regardless of race, ethnicity, sex, religion, or sexual orientation. .
+In addition, this instructor will not tolerate remarks nor gestures that can be construed to be sexist, racist, heterosexist, transphobic or in any way disparaging to another person in this classroom.
+Students who exhibit such behavior may be dropped from the class with a semester grade of "F" regardless of race, ethnicity, sex, religion, or sexual orientation.
 In short, "Bigotry will not be tolerated."
+I do not ascribe to "political correctness", but I do intend to act in a respectful manner and expect the same of students.